verrazzano/docs/content/en/docs/guides/migrate/install/fluent/_index.md

 ---
 This document shows you how to install Fluent Operator and Fluent Bit on OCNE.

-## Verrazzano Background
+## Verrazzano background
 Fluentd is the default logging agent in Verrazzano, which runs as a DaemonSet that collects, processes, and sends logs to log stores.
 When Verrazzano is installed, Fluentd is installed by default.
-Starting in Verrazzano 1.6, end users have an option to replace Fluentd Daemonset with Fluent Bit Daemonset that gets installed via Fluent-operator.
+Starting in Verrazzano 1.6, users have the option to replace Fluentd DaemonSet with Fluent Bit DaemonSet that gets installed using Fluent Operator.

 Verrazzano includes Fluent Operator as an optional component.
-When enabled, the operator is installed in the cluster in the verrazzano-system namespace and creates the Fluent Bit DaemonSet in the same namespace, using the required custom resources.
+When enabled, the operator is installed in the cluster in the `verrazzano-system` namespace and creates the Fluent Bit DaemonSet in the same namespace, using the required custom resources.
 For a list of custom resources that the operator supports to configure Fluent Bit, see https://github.com/fluent/fluent-operator?tab=readme-ov-file#fluent-bit.
-All the CRDs with the prefix Cluster are cluster-wide configurations that you can use to configure all the cluster logs.
+All the CRDs with the prefix `Cluster` are cluster-wide configurations that you can use to configure all the cluster logs.

 Like cluster-wide resources, the operator comes with namespaced resources, which when created will process logs from the namespace in which these resources exist.
 The namespaced and cluster-wide configurations will run in conjunction and complement each other.
 Creating a namespaced resource doesn’t override an existing cluster-wide resource.

 ## Fluent Operator with OCNE 2.0
-Fluentd Daemonset is not going to be an option in OCNE 2.0.
-Customers are advised to install Fluent Operator to configure and manage Fluent Bit Daemonset.
+Fluentd DaemonSet is not going to be an option in OCNE 2.0.
+Customers are advised to install Fluent Operator to configure and manage Fluent Bit DaemonSet.

-### Helm Install
+### Install Fluent Operator using Helm
 Fluent Operator is installed using the OCNE Application Catalog.
 The first step is to add the Application Catalog Helm repository to the cluster.
 {{< clipboard >}}
 <div class="highlight">